 The European Tertianship in Dublin lasts a little more than eight months, from September to May.
 The group consists of twelve Jesuits – mostly from European provinces, with some Jesuits joining them from further afield.
-Under the patronage of the President of the Conference of European Provincials (CEP), this Tertianship attempts to provide a particular experience of the Society in Europe as a faith community for corporate mission.
-But the means to this end are the same in all tertianships of the Society of Jesus:
+Under the patronage of the President of the Conference of European Provincials (JCEP), this Tertianship attempts to provide a particular experience of the Society in Europe as a faith community for corporate mission.
+But the means to this end are the same as in all tertianships of the Society of Jesus:

 - Apostolic prayer

 - Spiritual direction

 - The Long Retreat (November – December)

 - Studies of the major documents of the Society of Jesus, the Church, and the Society’s history.